Welcome to today's edition of the Rush 24-7 podcast.

 You know, we have our view of this, and then we expose ourselves to what those people thought of it.

-And it's it's a challenge to your sanity.
+And it's a challenge to your sanity.

 It really is.

-You must have a stable confident personality to deal with, for example, from the politico in bipartisan tones, Obama challenges GOP.
+For example, from the politico in bipartisan tones, Obama challenges GOP.

-After all the surface civility, Obama wants to pick a fight, or at least draw a stark contrast between his jobs-centric philosophy and the Republicans' determination to cut government first and ask questions later.
+After all the surface civility, Obama wants to pick a fight or at least draw a stark contrast between his jobs-centric philosophy and the Republicans' determination to cut government first and ask questions later.

 Now, here's some people that they really, this is Glenn Thrush.

-They actually, I'm sure they think they're very good at what they do.
+They actually, I'm sure, they think they're very good at what they do.

-I mean, after all, they work at the politico.
+I mean, after all, they work at the Politico.

 They're very good at what they do.